10 Mar Is your business ‘Going for Gold’?

 1. Speak the same language

 Sales and marketing teams will often have different terms for the same thing – enquiry, suspect, prospect, unqualified lead, qualified lead and so on.
 If they don’t have the same understanding, confusion arises which could lead to incorrect assumptions being made about the success of marketing campaigns.

 Ensure both Sales and Marketing departments are involved with this.
 Marketing need to know the profile of the customers you are looking for in order to refine the marketing message to ensure the leads that are generated are of the right quality.

-What are each department responsible for?
-Is the marketing team targeted on leads, total revenue generated?
+What is each department responsible for?
+Is the marketing team targeted on leads and total revenue generated?
 Sales staff are accountable for following all leads within a specific time frame, and then setting further follow ups throughout the sales cycle converting the leads into real opportunities and then into customers.